kkarrwrites/kkarrwrites/README.md

 - 🗺️ After collecting a few degrees, living abroad for two years, and cultivating an eye for detail working as a copy editor for a decade, I returned to web development out of a strong desire to learn more about the technologies I use every day.
 - 🐱‍💻 I specialize in HTML, CSS, Sass, JavaScript, and React.
 - 🧐 Currently, I'm studying:
-  - JavaScript with freeCodeCamp's [JavaScript Algorithms and Data Structures (Legacy)](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures), freeCodeCamp's [JavaScript Algorithms and Data Structures (Beta)](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/), and Ilya Kantor's [The Modern JavaScript Tutorial](https://javascript.info).
+  - JavaScript with freeCodeCamp's JavaScript Algorithms and Data Structures ([Legacy](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures) and [Beta](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) versions) and Ilya Kantor's [The Modern JavaScript Tutorial](https://javascript.info).
   - React with Kyle Cook's [React Simplified](https://reactsimplified.com).
   - UI/UX with Google's [UX Design Professional Certificate](https://www.coursera.org/professional-certificates/google-ux-design).